samirbist09/samirbist09/README.md

 # 👋 Hi, I'm Samir Bist

 -  **BE Computer Student** in National Academy of Science and Technology (NAST), Dhangadhi Nepal.
--  Currently exploring **web development** and how technology can be used creatively to solve real-world problems.

 ---